If you are reading this it means that making more money so that you can get out of debt, and live your life, is a top priority for you too.

-My husband and I have a considerable amount of debt which honestly feels quite overwhelming at times.
-To combat that we work on following these simple steps so that we can still enjoy life, while we work towards becoming debt free.
+To combat your debt try following these simple steps, so that you can still enjoy life, while working towards becoming debt free.

 When you’re lining up work or contemplating a new job, think about your expenses and make sure you can earn the money you need to live comfortably.
 Keep in mind how many hours you can work while still having time for the things you love to do.